 SECTION 172 (1) OF THE COMPANIES ACT 2006 (THE "ACT") STATEMENT

-The Wates Corporate Governance Principles for Large Private Companies serves as the framework to demonstrate how Directors have had regard for the matters set out in section 172(1)(a) to (f) of the Act when performing their duties, including how Directors have engaged with and considered the interests of stakeholders including UK employees, suppliers, customers and those in a principal business relationship with the Company.
+The Wates Corporate Governance Principles for Large Private Companies serves as the framework to demonstrate how Directors have had regard for the matters set out in section 172(1)(a) to (f) of the Act when performing their duties, including how Directors have engaged with and considered the interests of stakeholders including the Company’s shareholder, employees, suppliers, customers; and other stakeholders such as the environment and local communities within which the Company operates.
 Reporting against the Wates Principles is included in the Corporate Governance Statement below.

 Corporate Governance Statement

-For the year ended 31 December 2019, under The Companies (Miscellaneous Reporting) Regulations 2018, the Company has applied the Wates Corporate Governance Principles for Large Private Companies which can be found at www.wates.co.uk/who-we-are/corporate-governance.
-The Directors have set out below an explanation of how the Wates Principles have been applied during the 2019 year.
+For the year ended 31 December 2021, under The Companies (Miscellaneous Reporting) Regulations 2018, the Company has applied the Wates Corporate Governance Principles for Large Private Companies.
+The Directors have set out below an explanation of how the Wates Principles have been applied during the 2021 year.